The Day an AI Agent Merged Malicious Code (And What We Learned)

 Ghost Icon

 Yesterday started like any other day.
 Coffee, standup, code review.
-Then came the call that made me put down everything.
+Then I heard about an incident that made me put down everything.

 The attack vector?
 A carefully crafted email sitting in the user's inbox, containing instructions the agent interpreted as legitimate commands.